Five Million Money Drop

-Five Million Money Drop is a Sri Lankan game show currently airing on Sirasa TV in Sri Lanka.
-It is based on the US series Million Dollar Money Drop which follows the UK flagship series The Million Pound Drop (now known as The £100K Drop).
-The show first aired on 13 August 2022 and ended in Feb 5, 2023.
-The second season started on September 2, 2023.
-The third season started on 4 January 2025.
+Five Million Money Drop is a Sri Lankan game show airing on Sirasa TV.
+It is based on the US series Million Dollar Money Drop and the original British format The Million Pound Drop.
+The show premiered on 13 August 2022 and concluded its first season on 5 February 2023.
+The second season premiered on 2 September 2023, followed by a third season on 4 January 2025.
+The fourth season, featuring updated gameplay mechanics, premiered on 24 January 2026.

 Format

-A team of two people with a pre-existing relationship are presented with Rs.
-5 million in 5,000 rupee notes, banded in 50 bundles of Rs.
+A team of two people are presented with Rs.
+5 million in cash, divided into 50 bundles of Rs.
 100,000 each.
-The team is presented with seven general knowledge multiple-choice questions during the course of the game, with the number of options decreasing as the game progresses; the first three questions have four options, while the next three questions have three options, and the final question has only two options.
+The team must answer seven general knowledge multiple-choice questions to keep the money.
+The number of options decreases as the game progresses: the first three questions have four options, the next three have three options, and the final question is a "Double Drop" with only two options.